islet-project/cca-rmm-acs/docs/command_scenarios.rst

   * - Input parameters
     - Remarks
-  * - rec
+  * - rec_ptr
-    - The priority ordering as defined in the spec is already covered with granule(rec) = mmio and granule(rec).state  in the failure condition stimulus above
+    - The priority ordering as defined in the spec is already covered with granule(rec_ptr) = mmio and granule(rec_ptr).state  in the failure condition stimulus above

 Observability
 ~~~~~~~~~~~~~